 How would you use this on the river?
 If your boat tips and then gets wrapped around a rock, the force of the water rushing into the canoe may be too powerful to remove the canoe with your strength alone.
 That’s where a mechanical advantage system comes in.

 Have an Insanely Fun Few Days

 I have taken a lot of certification courses.
 Some were enjoyable; others were mind-numbingly dull.
 However, only one course has left me wanting to immediately do it all over again.
-That course was the Whitewater Rescue course I did with Boreal River Rescue.
+That course was swiftwater rescue training, specifically the course I did with Boreal River Rescue.
 What made it so fun was the excitement of jumping into huge rapids and the thrill of unwrapping a canoe with pulleys and rope.
 I loved never stepping into a classroom or writing anything down.
-A Whitewater Rescue course is as fun as it is useful.

-The next thing you need to do is search for a Whitewater Rescue course near you.
+The next thing you need to do is search for swiftwater rescue training near you.
 Unfortunately, there isn’t one source with all available courses.
-However, a quick Google of “Whitewater Rescue Course [your province/state]” should find a course near you.
+However, a quick Google of “Swiftwater Rescue Course [your province/state]” should find a course near you.

 - Boreal River Rescue (this is the company I do my courses with)

 - Raven Rescue